 4) Post-crisis stage

-At this point, the crisis can be considered resolved, as the company transitions from crisis management to business as usual.
+After the crisis has been resolved, the company transitions from crisis management to business as usual.
 Employees are returning to work, and normal business operations can resume.
 This final crisis resolution stage can take days, weeks, or even months, depending on the type of crisis.

 1) Form a crisis management team

 The first step in developing a crisis management plan is to form a crisis management team.
-You need to take time to put together an effective team of people who think on their feet and don’t crumble under pressure.
-These individuals will need to be ready to act as soon as the crisis is identified.
+Put together an effective team of people who can think on their feet and don’t crumble under pressure.
 The responsibilities of a crisis management team include:

 2) Conduct risk assessment